CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 !!!warning "Oracle Immutability"
     The oracle contracts are fully immutable.
-Once deployed, they cannot change any parameters, stop the price updates, or alter the information source used to calculate the prices.
+Once deployed, they cannot change any parameters, stop the price updates, or alter the pools used to calculate the prices.
 All relevant data required for the oracle to function is passed into the `__init__` function during the deployment of the contract.

     ???quote "`__init__`"